 Understanding Recovery Through an Ecological Lens

-The image of stones shaped by invisible forces, delivered by processes beyond individual control, arriving at this particular shore through the confluence of countless influences—this becomes even more precise as a metaphor when we understand the inner line and developmental dynamics.
-Throughout this series of articles, I have explored how addiction emerges from the intersection of developmental vulnerabilities, trauma responses, mental health adaptations, and substance or behavioral patterns.
+The image of stones shaped by geologic forces, delivered by processes beyond individual control, arriving at a particular shore through the confluence of countless influences—this is a precise metaphor for developmental dynamics.
+Throughout these pages, I have explored how addiction emerges from the intersection of developmental vulnerabilities, trauma responses, mental health adaptations, and substance or behavioral patterns.
 Each pathway represented a different geography, a different direction the system might organize itself:

 Elsewhere: The geography of escape, rooted in disruptions during the Existence and Bonding stage (prenatal to three months), leading to flight response and dissociation, finding expression in hallucinogens and other vehicles of departure.
 These individuals learned before language that their existence was not welcome, that belonging was not safe, that presence invited threat.
 The addiction facilitates the continuance of leaving—perpetual departure, the horizon always receding, home always elsewhere.